The Gane Trust Travel Award

 Applicants will need to submit the online application form (student login required) along with a supporting statement from your tutor or subject/course leader.

-Please ensure that you read the Award Terms and Conditions.
+Please ensure that you read the Terms and Conditions.

 All sections of the form must be fully completed before submission.
 Please refer to the Application Guidelines for advice and information on how to complete the form.

-Should you have any questions or require assistance completing the form please contact the Development and Alumni Relations Office at firstname.lastname@example.org.
+Should you have any questions or require assistance completing the form please contact the External Affairs Office at firstname.lastname@example.org.

 How applications are judged